 Canada didn’t need to be rebranded or redesigned,” explains BMD President and CEO Hunter Tura.
 “America needed to be educated.
 And that is the basis for our campaign: Know Canada.

-Clearly, people who created the “Know Canada” campaign assumed that by having access to “factual” information, Americans would be convinced to visit Canada.
+Apparently, people who created the “Know Canada” campaign assumed that by having access to “factual” information, Americans would be convinced to visit Canada.
 Unfortunately, “learning” is not a message that “turns on” Americans, it might actually turn them off.
 In the age of knowledge that we are living in, many people already feel drowned in information.
 What they want is not to be taught but to safely “explore” That’s the great American archetype, right there!
 Think for a second: Explorers built America.
 Actually, most of the west coast was explored within the last 2 centuries.
-That’s why the explorer spirit is still very strong in the US.
+That’s why the Explorer spirit is still very high in the US.
 Do you think it is a coincidence that it was an American who landed on the moon first?
 Or, is it by chance that the Curiosity rover on Mars is built by NASA.
 Probably, Americans will be the first ones to explore microscopic extraterrestrial life (on Mars).
 Or, is it just a coincidence that “cool” predominantly originates from America?
 Have you ever though why Hollywood, the world’s myth-making capital is in the US?
 Or, that all the innovation comes from the Silicon Valley?
 These are all products of the dominant American archetype: the explorer.
 That’s why the slogan and the execution of the second campaign, “Explore Canada” is much more effective.
 It talks to the American collective unconscious.

-On the next articles we will be talking about the other stuff that the “Explore Canada” campaign did right and explain how your brand can benefit from it.
+On the next articles, we will be talking about the other stuff that the “Explore Canada” campaign did right and explain how your brand can benefit from it.